KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/README.md

 # Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor
 Some of the tasks involved are:

-* Collecting real-world human activity measurements from  wearable sensor on participants and single-person physical activities.
+* Collecting real-world human activity measurements from  wearable sensors on participants and single-person physical activities.

 ![Sensor Image](https://github.com/KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/blob/main/The%20wearable%20sensors%20used%20in%20my%20Masters%20Thesis%20tasks.jpg)